popupcad/popupcad.github.io/_docs/linux_setup.md

 spyder3
 {% endhighlight %}

+* In the menu, go to tools-->preferences-->console-->external modules
+* Select PySide instead of PyQt for the QtPython bindings
 * From there you can navigate to the popupcad directory and open popupcad.py.
 * Hit f5 to run.